matthewsilver/mergereduce/README.md

 - Most code imports values from the config and/or utils files under src/config and src/lib, respectively.
 - The WikiExtractor code is pretty extensive, and since I had to make some changes to the code I'm not just cloning the repo.
 Unfortunately this means a lot of code to look over but I'd recommend skimming at most.
+- Around 1.1 million Wikipedia articles were processed through this pipeline, taking around 2 hours to run from raw data to final results.